eclipse-threadx/samples/user-defined ciphersuites.md

 };
 </pre>

-With these changes, the user-defined PSA based ECDSA crypto method will be used by NX secure TLS stack.
+With these changes, the user-defined PSA based ECDSA crypto method will be used by NX secure TLS stack in Azure IoT Sample.